 Filiale vs. sussidiario

-The Italian words 'filiale' and 'sussidiario' both relate to subsidiary companies, but they have subtle differences in usage and connotation.
+The Italian words filiale and sussidiario both relate to subsidiary companies, but they have subtle differences in usage and connotation.

 Filiale

-'Filiale' refers to a branch or subsidiary of a company, typically emphasizing a direct relationship with the parent company.
+A2Filiale refers to a branch or subsidiary of a company, typically emphasizing a direct relationship with the parent company.

 La banca ha aperto una nuova filiale nel centro città.